EHDS Logical Information Models

 date Date without the exact time.
 FHIR format is not implied.

-Period Two dateTimes marking a period of from the first dateTime to the second dateTime.
+Period Two dateTimes marking a period from the first dateTime to the second dateTime.
 Precision is decided by the use case.

 CodeableConcept Coded value.
 Code, display name, and code system are expected, but sometimes they may be implicit.
 In FHIR, CodeableConcept also includes ‘text’ element.
 In logical models, ‘text’ instead of code should only be considered as a fallback mechanism, not a design option.
-When text and code are both acceptable, it is explicitly stated in the logical model.
+When text and code are both expected/acceptable, it is explicitly stated in the logical model.

 integer A whole number, positive or negative according to the use case.